pass/policies/sla.md

 [uptime]: http://status.passtesting.com/
 [status]: http://status.passtesting.com/

-# PASS Training & Compliance Big SLA
+# PASS Training & Compliance SLA
 Thousands of companies rely on PASS Training & Compliance.
 Just like you, PASS Training & Compliance is our company's lifeline.
 It's where we make decisions, share designs, debate ideas, broadcast companywide announcements, and keep up to date on what everyone's working on.
-That's why we guarantee 99.99% monthly uptime to teams on PASS Training & Compliance Big.
+That's why we guarantee 99.99% monthly uptime to teams on PASS Training & Compliance products.

 ## What is "uptime"?
 “Uptime” refers to the period of time when PASS Training & Compliance is up and running.